image of a CSC case-manager taking phone call for ADF medical transition

 If you disagree with our decision, you can ask us to reconsider.
 To lodge an appeal, complete an Application for Reconsideration of Decision and submit it to CSC within 30 days of receiving your classification determination.

-Access an Application for Reconsideration of Decision form.
+The appeals process Application for Reconsideration of Decision form

 If your circumstances change following an Invalidity Classification, you may wish to request a review of the classification.
 Changes that could impact your classification include: